 One major result has been the elevation of a usually “quiet” repertoire of business skills forming background support to frontline, indispensable status.
-The skills in question, which have long been prized by large companies reliant on components and raw materials procured from far-flung regions of the planet, form the coveted arts of the discipline known as “supply chain management.”
+The skills in question, which have long been prized by large companies reliant on components and raw materials procured from far-flung regions of the planet, from the coveted arts of the discipline known as “supply chain management.”

 The effects have not been inconsequential for businesses.
-For example, established world leaders in enterprise-level hardware and software manufacturing like Hewlett Packard Enterprise Co (HPE) were forced to concede in June 2022 that they missed Wall Street earnings estimates because the global supply chain on which they depended remained unstable, even many months after pandemic restrictions had been widely lifted.
+For example, established world leaders in enterprise-level hardware and software manufacturers like Hewlett Packard Enterprise Co (HPE) were forced to concede in June 2022 that they missed Wall Street earnings estimates because the global supply chain on which they depended remained unstable, even many months after pandemic restrictions had been widely lifted.

 New solutions for post-pandemic supply chain management

-The pandemic starkly exposed previously underappreciated vulnerabilities in the globalized supply network, leading savvy supply chain managers to reduce risk by onshoring many of the vendors that their companies had obtained from overseas before the virus struck.
+The pandemic starkly exposed previously underappreciated vulnerabilities in the globalized supply network, leading savvy supply chain managers to reduce risk by onshoring many of the vendors their companies had obtained from overseas before the virus struck.